Search our archive

 During this period they also acquired the Advowson – which is the right to recommend a member of the Anglican Clergy for a vacant position.
 There were also other properties they owned including “Wood”.
 There were many tenants of the Ashill Estate under the ownership of the Comyns family

-In 1801 John Furze was churchwarden for the Ashill Estate and was also tenant of Ashill Farm and the Furze family continued to live at the farm house until 1866.
+In 1801 John Furse was churchwarden for the Ashill Estate and was also tenant of Ashill Farm and the Furse family continued to live at the farm house until 1866.

 FRONT OF WHIDBORNE